Search

 What to expect at PDX

-Check in desks have been set up in a refreshing and modern way, where because of their design and layout the feeling is comparable more to walking around an Apple Store than an airport terminal in the traditional sense.
-Good signage will lead you to your airport counters if you need to drop a bag – and if not it’s mere steps to one of two security checkpoints which have ample space.
+The check-in desks are set up in a refreshing and modern way.
+Because of their design and layout, the feeling is more comparable to walking around an Apple Store than a traditional airport terminal.
+Good signage will lead you to your airline counters if you need to drop a bag – and if not it’s mere steps to one of two security checkpoints (B/C and D/E) which have ample space.
 I haven’t seen them crowded.

-Also adding to the feeling of ease and comfort are the helpful and friendly customer service employees stationed around the concourse and ready to answer any questions or help you find your way.
+The helpful and friendly customer service employees stationed around the concourse (look for PDX workers wearing blue jackets) also add to the feeling of ease and comfort, ready to answer any questions or help you find your way.
 I even witnessed one simply wishing people a great day and a welcome to Portland.
-Between that and the timber construction filled with natural light, it’s great vibes at PDX.
+Between that and the timber construction filled with natural light, the vibes at PDX are just right.

 An airport restaurant worth visiting for

-Try to arrive at PDX with a little bit of time (or just come here for fun) because taking pride of place just above the main concourse is the Loyal Legion Beer Hall, which is a great place to sit, have a bite and gaze out at the amazing view of the concourse below or the planes on the other side.
-It has many great local beers to choose from, but even if that’s not your thing it’s still worth checking out because of the commanding views, good service and delicious food.
+Try to arrive at PDX with a little time (or just come here for fun) because the Loyal Legion Beer Hall takes pride of place on the mezzanine above the main terminal.
+It’s a great place to sit, have a bite and gaze out at the amazing view of the concourse below or the planes on the other side.
+It has 96 beers on tap from Oregon and Washington breweries, but even if that’s not your thing it’s still worth checking out because of the commanding views, good service and delicious food.

 Art at the airport

 It’s not new for airports to place art installations around the terminals, but PDX has quite an extensive selection and most of it is inspired by and produced in the local area.
-Something I recommend to people if you have a bit of time is to go around trying to spot them all.
-The PDX website offers a handy list.
+If you have some time, I recommend going around trying to spot them all.
+The PDX Art Program lists exhibitions and its permanent collection online.

 What to do on a layover

-If you have anything more than 4 hours or so between flights I’d say it could be well worth a hop into town.
-The trick there is choosing the right part of town so your quick visit can be worthwhile.
-There are many guides to the best neighborhoods in Portland online but suffice to say you have a lot to choose from.
+If you have a longer layover between flights, it could be well worth a hop into town.
+The trick is choosing the right part of town so your quick visit can be worthwhile - there are many guides to the best neighborhoods in Portland online, but suffice to say you have a lot to choose from.

 One section that I like to head to is along Hawthorne Blvd, mostly the stretch of it to the west of Cesar Chavez Blvd.
 The wider area is very walkable and nice to explore.
 Head up to nearby Laurelhurst Park for some greenery.

 Alternatively if you want to spend your layover seeing proper nature, you have many options.
-If you have several hours to kill you can make it to the gorgeous Oregon coast in about 90 minutes, or Mt.
-Hood is about the same in the other direction.
+If you have several hours to kill you can make it to the gorgeous Oregon coast in about 90 minutes under normal conditions, or Mt.
+Hood is commonly about the same in the other direction.
 For something requiring less time on the road though, head to Washington Park or Forest Park which are found on the west side of the city and are totally stunning as well.

 Airport hotels

 PDX has the usual range of airport hotels, mostly the big chains, and none are particularly amazing.
 None of them are directly within the airport either, unfortunately.
-However all else being equal, I’d recommend the Hyatt Place for a quick stop.
-As a bonus it’s right next to a Trimet station, so if you want to head into town, it’s an easy option!
+However, all else being equal, I’d recommend the Hyatt Place for a quick stop.
+As a bonus it’s right next to a Trimet station (adjacent to the MAX Red Line Cascades Station), so if you want to head into town, it’s an easy option!

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.